ThomasGesseyJones/ErrorAffirmations/README.rst

         raise Exception('Something went wrong')
     Exception: Something went wrong

-    At least you know that there is a problem, an invisible error is the worst kind.
+    Remember, every error you encounter is an opportunity for growth and learning.
+You're capable of overcoming this challenge!

 You can also access the affirmations list directly, to add your own affirmations:

 .. code:: python

-    from erroraffirmations.affirmations import affirmations
+    from erroraffirmations import add_affirmation, get_affirmations, \
+    clear_affirmations

-    # Show current list of affirmations
+    # Show part of the current list of affirmations
-    for affirmation in affirmations:
+    for affirmation in list(get_affirmations())[:5]:
         print(affirmation)
     print("\n")

     # Remove all existing affirmations
-    affirmations.clear()
+    clear_affirmations()

     # Add your own affirmations
-    affirmations.append("You are doing great!")
+    add_affirmation("You are doing great!")

     # Show new list of affirmations
-    print(affirmations)
+    print(get_affirmations())
     print("\n")

     # Let us see it in action